Alethio36/mediastack/docs/roadmap.md

 - **Reproducible & recoverable.** Any box rebuilds from a restore point; every failure `doctor` reports states its own fix.

+## Architecture rules

+Standing decisions about how the stack is structured.
+Unlike the Direction below, these are settled, not exploratory.

+### Shards — the unit of isolation

+The stack is organised into **shards**: one `compose.d/` fragment per shard.

+- **A single-container service is its own shard.**
+- **A multi-container service is a single shard** when every extra container exists *exclusively* to serve it — its own database, cache, or worker.
+These **private dependencies live inside the service's shard**, never in a shard of their own.
+One fragment holds the whole stack (e.g. an `authentik.yml` holding server + worker + Postgres + Redis).
+- **Anything shared across services gets its own shard.** Cross-cutting infrastructure — the edge proxy (Traefik), the VPN gateway (gluetun), the web front door — is shared by design, so it is neither folded into a consumer's shard nor duplicated per consumer; it stands alone in its own fragment.
+- **The primary container owns the shard.** The `mediastack.managed` label, and the shard's identity in `status`, the dropdowns, and `enable`/`disable`, sit on the **primary** container.
+Private dependencies are members of the same shard with their health gated to the primary — the primary depends on them, so its health represents the whole shard; `status` reports the shard by its primary, not one row per container.

+### No shared data tiers

+A database — or cache, or similar stateful backend — is a **private dependency by definition**, so each service or service-stack that needs one runs **its own**, inside its own shard.
+Data tiers are **never shared** across services.
+The marginal tidiness of a shared instance is not worth coupling independent services' failure domains, upgrade cycles, and backup granularity — a shared database's outage or bad migration would take down every service behind it.
+One service, one shard, one database.

 ## Direction

 Candidate directions, grouped by theme — where the project *could* go next, not